| Centrip Editorial Board

 Kaleidoscope patterns that change from moment to moment

 The museum's centerpiece is a giant kaleidoscope called the Sphere.
-It was created based on Director Kamiya's idea of " How wonderful it would be to be able to enter a kaleidoscope."
+This idea was conceived by Director Kamiya who imagined the joy of being able to step into a kaleidoscope.
 At 7.3 m long, 3.1 m wide, and 2.55 m high, the giant kaleidoscope was listed in the 2002 edition of the Guinness Book of Records as the world's largest kaleidoscope.

 As soon as you step into the kaleidoscope, the stained glass windows start spinning with sounds reminiscent of outer space, and reflections from the 54 mirrors create various patterns.
 The show's second half, when the entire room brightens, makes the silhouettes of people reflect off the glass.
 It is the best time to take a picture.